 A Quiet Start

 The day began more peacefully than most.
-Isabella and Eve's youngest were already awake when Eve and I opened our eyes, but instead of chaos, there was quiet play.
+My daughter and one of Eve’s children were already awake when Eve and I opened our eyes, but instead of chaos, there was quiet play.
 No yelling.
 No messes.
 Just kids existing in the same space without friction.
 It lasted longer than usual too, which felt like a small gift.

 For most of the morning and early afternoon, things stayed relatively calm.
 When disagreements finally surfaced, they were brief and resolved quickly—nothing that lingered or spiraled.
 It felt manageable.
 Almost balanced.